Skip to main content

 Bottom Line

 Firecrawl vs Tavily is a category mismatch — they answer different questions.
-Pick Firecrawl if you only scrape, pick Tavily if you only search, pick fastCRW when one binary doing both at 833ms p50 and 6.6 MB RAM is a better engineering shape than running two managed APIs in production.
+Pick Firecrawl if you only scrape, pick Tavily if you only search, pick fastCRW when one small binary doing both behind a single Firecrawl-compatible API is a better engineering shape than running two managed APIs in production.

 Continue exploring